 Adultery

 One is required to be faithful in marriage unless they are separated.
 Therefore, if your spouse commits adultery and you have proof, this is grounds for filing for a divorce.
-You can present the evidence to your attorney, and he will advise on the best way to go about it.
+You can present the evidence to your divorce attorney, and he will advise on the best way to go about it.

 Domestic Violence